otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/08-react.md

 ### Effect Hook

-Please read the following resource - https://reactjs.org/docs/hooks-effect.html.
+Would you mind reading the following resource - <https://reactjs.org/docs/hooks-effect.html>?

 Here is an example of how you can use the `useEffect` hook: